kemitchell/blockchain-commons-patron-agreement/terms.md

 - **Affiliate** means a legal entity that has _Control_ over, is under the _Control_ of, or is under common _Control_ with another legal entity.

-- **Business Information** means information that is not _Publicly Available_ about how and with whom a party or any _Affiliate_ has done, does, or plans to do business.
-Information about these terms and _Blockchain Commons_' compensation is _Business Information_.
-Information about customers, suppliers, employees, consultants, professional service providers, officers, directors, advisers, employees, and contractors is _Business Information_.
-Information about transactions, prices, costs, market share, strategy, and financial performance is _Business Information_.

 - **Control** means ownership of substantially all the assets of a legal entity or the power to direct management and policies of a legal entity, such as by vote or by contract. _Control_ can be direct or indirect.

 - **Derivatives** means _Intellectual Property Rights_ incorporating, improving, or derived from other _Intellectual Property Rights_.

 - **Embodiments** means documents, computer files, and other records that describe, embody, record, or store the subject matter of _New Intellectual Property_.

-- **Information Marked Confidential** means information that is not _Publicly Available_ that is disclosed in materials marked or identified in writing as "Secret", "Confidential", "Proprietary", or similar.

-- **Infringement** means infringement of _Intellectual Property Rights_, before or after the date of this agreement.

 - **Intellectual Property Rights** means all of these: